mekomsolutions/ozone-distro-cambodia/README.md

 * Changed answers to question 'How many sex partners do you have?' from Numeric type to radio button in Cervical Cancer Screening form.
 * Changed section name from 'Cervical Cancer' to 'Cancer' in Cervical Cancer Screening form.
 * Removed answer option 'Invasive' from VIA test results in Cervical Cancer Screening form.
-* Added follow-up date for breast cancer screening in Cervical Cancer Screening form.
+* Added follow-up date for breast cancer screening to Cervical Cancer Screening form.
 * Changed question under Risk Factors from 'How many sex partners does your partner have?' to 'Does your partner have many sexual partners?' in Cervical Cancer Screening form.
 * Changed answers for 'Bimanual Examination' to individual text fields in Cervical Cancer Screening form.
 * Modified treatment question to be multi checkbox in Cervical Cancer Screening form.
 * Added ability to search for locations in both Khmer and English locales.
 * Updated answer options to question 'cervical cancer reason for referral' in Cervical Cancer Screening form.
-* Added new section 'History Of Cervical Cancer Screening' in Cervical Cancer Screening form.
+* Added new section 'History Of Cervical Cancer Screening' to Cervical Cancer Screening form.
 * Improved Khmer translations for Patient Chart.
-* Added question 'Have you been screened for Diabetes and Hypertension?' in Medical History and NCD Screening forms.
+* Added question 'Have you been screened for Diabetes and Hypertension?' to Medical History and NCD Screening forms.

 ### Version 1.2.3
 * Added drug Amlodipine with 5 mg dosage